International Mars Missions

 ESA: Rosalind Franklin ExoMars Rover

 A European rover named for Rosalind Franklin is part of the ExoMars programme that will now utilize a European-built surface lander to deliver the rover to the Martian surface.
+It is scheduled to launch in the late 2020s or early 2030s.

+The rover will be the first mission to combine the capability to move across the surface and to study Mars at depth.
 It will collect samples with a drill down to a depth of 2m and analyze them with next-generation instruments in an onboard laboratory.
 Underground samples are more likely to include biomarkers, since the Martian atmosphere offers little protection from radiation at the surface.

 Return to top